Vz0n/PaymentAssistant/README.md

 As it is, the system would just pass the physical queues to pay fees to virtual ones.
 That's why I published it as an archive.
 I was going to add the actual automation of fee payments with cards, but as the university didn't care about the project... well.

-So; it's just here as a memory and project to show my code quality. (is regular, I would say)
+So; it's just here as a memory and project to show my code quality.
+Also I made various fixes and tweaks because the original code was pretty bad, as you can see in the commits.

 ## Running